dapinedo/R/docs/index.md

 1. <a href="https://rpubs.com/odenipinedo/introduction-to-the-Tidyverse" target="_blank" rel="noopener noreferrer">introduction to the Tidyverse</a>
 2. working with data in the Tidyverse
 3. project: Dr. Semmelweis and the discovery of handwashing
-4. modeling with data in the Tidyverse
+4. <a href="https://rpubs.com/odenipinedo/modeling-with-data-in-the-Tidyverse" target="_blank" rel="noopener noreferrer">modeling with data in the tidyverse</a>
 5. communicating with data in the Tidyverse
 6. categorical data in the Tidyverse